Z-odiaq/ChatBat/README.md

 # ChatBat
-Fast, light, minimized, complete and performant UI for React Native
+Fast, light, minimized, complete and performant Chat UI for React Native

 # Inspiration:
 Defiantly the horrible performance of the mainstream libraries.